 ALWD and LWI are delighted to announce that the winner of the 2023 Thomas F. Blackwell Memorial Award for Outstanding Achievement in the Field of Legal Writing is Ruth Anne Robbins.
-We look forward to celebrating her achievements in January at the AALS Annual Meeting in San Diego.

 Become a General Member: Anyone who is interested in legal writing or the teaching of legal writing may subscribe to LWI's email distribution list.
 To learn more about LWI's publications, resources, conferences, and workshops, become a general member.

 The Legal Writing Institute (LWI) is a nonprofit organization dedicated to improving legal communication.
 We believe that effective legal communication is critical to the wellbeing of society, the judicial system, and the legal profession.

 Each year, ALWD and LWI jointly sponsor a national survey of legal writing programs.
 The survey collects data on program design, curriculum, salary, workload, and status issues.
 Almost all law schools in the U.S. participate in these surveys.